Survicate/survicate-web-package/README.md

 Survicate.removeEventListener(Survicate.ApiEvent.questionAnswered);
 ```

-For a comprehensive list of available methods and their detailed usage, please refer to the [Survicate JavaScript API Documentation](https://developers.survicate.com/javascript/methods/).
+For a list of available methods and their detailed usage, please refer to the [Survicate JavaScript API Documentation](https://developers.survicate.com/javascript/methods/).

 ## Changelog